Far-right hate speech flooded Facebook ahead of EU vote

 They did it using hate speech deemed illegal in some jurisdictions, as well as disturbing graphic content, and fake quotes that went further than the far-right parties' official social media posts, Avaaz found.

-And their posts had high levels of activity - they were viewed 533m times, or six million times a day, in the past three months, as voters prepare for the European Parliament elections on Thursday.
+And their posts had high levels of activity - they were viewed 533 million times, or six million times a day, in the past three months, as voters prepare for the European Parliament elections on Thursday.

 Avaaz investigators came across animated pictures of Nazi salutes, images of swastikas, and praise for Holocaust-deniers in Germany.